rust-lang/rust/src/test/COMPILER_TESTS.md

 ### Editing and updating the reference files

-If you have changed the compiler's output intentionally, or you are making a new test, you can use the script `ui/update-references.sh` to update the references.
-When you run the test framework, it will report various errors: in those errors is a command you can use to run the `ui/update-references.sh` script, which will then copy over the files from the build directory and use them as the new reference.
-You can also just run `ui/update-all-references.sh`.
-In both cases, you can run the script with `--help` to get a help message.
+If you have changed the compiler's output intentionally, or you are making a new test, you can pass `--bless` to the command you used to run the tests.
+This will then copy over the files from the build directory and use them as the new reference.

 ### Normalization